intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

 STATUS: This is a work-in-progress, status = __WORKING DRAFT__

-This is an illustrative (but not exhaustive) set of numeric classification codes to provide general guidance across the enterprise use in devising a numbering categorization approach.
+This is an illustrative (but not exhaustive) set of numeric classification codes to provide general guidance, across the enterprise, in devising an approach to artifact numbering & categorization.

 My original draft of this was for a particular client engagement back in 2004-2005.
 I plan to continue refactoring and evolving this to provide a better organization and grouping.
 However, since this may give someone a useful starting point, I'm publishing it as-is for now.